uiuc-bdeep/Housing-Discrimination/scripts/listings_crawler/README.md

 Listing Crawler
 ===
-Listing Crawler is an application that allows user to crawl Trulia listings and corresponding ejscreen data.
+Listing Crawler is an application that allows user to crawl URL listings and corresponding ejscreen data.

 ## Table of Contents